Click to zoom

 Overview: What is MCP prompt hijacking?

-MCP prompt hijacking is a sneaky, practical attack that targets the communication layer between AI models and the services that feed them — specifically the Model Context Protocol (MCP).
-From what I've seen in real-world incident reviews, attackers rarely need to break a model's weights.
-Instead they mess with the session and message plumbing so the assistant starts doing things it shouldn't.
-Security researchers at JFrog demonstrated this with an MCP implementation flaw that lets an attacker impersonate sessions and steer assistant behavior — not by changing the model, but by changing the conversation around it.
+MCP prompt hijacking is less science-fiction and more a plumbing problem — an attack that targets the communication layer between AI models and the services that feed them: the Model Context Protocol (MCP).
+Speaking from incident reviews I’ve read (and a couple I’ve run tabletop exercises for), attackers rarely need to open the model’s internals.
+They just exploit session and message plumbing so the assistant starts doing things it shouldn't.
+The JFrog team showed this plainly: an MCP implementation flaw let attackers impersonate sessions and steer assistant behavior — not by changing model weights, but by changing the conversation around the model.

 Why this matters to business leaders and security teams

-Connecting AI assistants to internal systems, code repos, and developer tools is sensible and increasingly common.
-It makes AI actually useful day-to-day.
-But it's also expanded the attack surface in ways many teams don't appreciate.
-In my experience, organizations obsess over model safety and forget the middleware — the protocol layer that hands the model context.
-That's where predictable identifiers, weak session handling, and sloppy event semantics bite you.
-Those flaws let attackers manipulate outputs, quietly exfiltrate data, or even poison supply chains — all without ever touching the model itself.
+We all want AI assistants hooked into code repos, ticketing systems, and internal docs — it makes the assistant actually useful.
+But that convenience expands the attack surface in ways teams often miss.
+Truth is, organizations obsess over model safety and forget the middleware — the protocol layer handing context to the model.
+That’s where predictable identifiers, weak session handling, and sloppy event semantics bite you.
+Those flaws let attackers manipulate outputs, exfiltrate data quietly, or even poison supply chains — all without touching the model itself.

 How MCP was meant to help — and where it goes wrong

-MCP was conceived to give agents structured, controlled access to live files, developer tools, and external services — basically to point the assistant at the right context so it can make responsible, accurate suggestions.
+MCP was designed so agents could get structured access to live files, developer tools, and external services — basically pointing the assistant at the right context so it makes responsible suggestions.
 Great idea.
-It just depends on the implementation.
+But security depends on the implementation.

-JFrog's research highlighted a glaring implementation problem (oatpp-mcp, tracked as CVE-2025-6515).
-Instead of secure, random session IDs, that library used memory addresses.
-Memory addresses are not random — they're predictable and sometimes recycled.
-That makes session impersonation disturbingly easy.
-In short: a perfectly reasonable protocol, a careless implementation, and suddenly you have an attack surface nobody expected.
+JFrog’s disclosure (see CVE-2025-6515) highlights a simple but devastating mistake in an MCP library (oatpp-mcp): using memory addresses as session IDs.
+Memory addresses aren’t random — they’re predictable and sometimes recycled.
+That makes session impersonation deceptively easy.
+So you end up with a sensible protocol, a careless implementation, and an attack surface nobody expected.

 How MCP prompt hijacking works — a simplified step-by-step

-• Predictable IDs: The flawed implementation used pointer/memory addresses as IDs — which can be reused or guessed.
+- Predictable IDs: In the flawed case the implementation used pointer/memory addresses as IDs — not cryptographically random values — so they can be guessed or observed.

-• Impersonation: Later the attacker replays a recorded ID and sends malicious MCP events that the server accepts as belonging to a legitimate session.
+- Impersonation: The attacker replays a recorded or guessed ID and injects forged MCP events that the server accepts as coming from a legitimate session.

 Concrete example: supply chain manipulation

-Picture a developer asking the assistant, “Which Python package should I use to process images?”
+Imagine a developer asks the assistant, “Which Python package should I use to process images?”
 A safe assistant points to Pillow.
-But if MCP is hijacked, the attacker can make the assistant recommend a fake package — theBestImageProcessingPackage — that pulls malicious code during install.
-That’s a classic supply-chain compromise, and it’s shockingly plausible.
-I’ve seen similar patterns in dependency confusion incidents — same playbook, different layer.
+But if MCP is hijacked, an attacker can make the assistant recommend a fake package — theBestImageProcessingPackage — which pulls malicious code on install.
+That’s a supply-chain compromise executed through protocol manipulation.
+I’ve seen the same playbook in dependency confusion incidents — same goal, different layer.

 Why protocol-layer attacks are especially dangerous

-• They’re stealthy: injected prompts can look perfectly normal in user-facing logs.
+- They’re stealthy: injected prompts often look normal in user-facing logs, so they can go unnoticed.

-• They scale: a single bug in a widely used library or middleware can hit many deployments at once.
+- They scale: one buggy library or middleware component can expose many deployments at once.

 Technical root cause in the reported case

-The oatpp-mcp issue boiled down to two classic mistakes: using a memory address as a session identifier and relying on overly predictable SSE event numbers.
-When session IDs aren't cryptographically random, they can be discovered or reused.
-When event IDs are simple incrementing counters, an attacker can spray guesses until one sticks.
-Combined, they allow impersonation and event forgery.
+The oatpp-mcp issue boiled down to two classic mistakes: using memory addresses as session identifiers and relying on overly predictable SSE event numbers.
+When session IDs lack cryptographic randomness they can be discovered or reused.
+When event IDs are simple incrementing counters, an attacker can spray guesses until one matches.
+Together, these mistakes enable impersonation and event forgery — SSE event forgery, if you want the technical tag.

 What security leaders should do now

-Below are practical steps CIOs, CISOs, and engineering teams should adopt immediately.
-These aren’t academic recommendations — they’re the same defensive moves that have stopped sessions and API attacks for a decade, applied to the AI layer.
+Here are practical, immediately actionable steps CIOs, CISOs, and engineering teams should adopt.
+These aren’t theoretical — they’re the defensive moves that stop session and API attacks, applied to the AI layer.

-• Harden event design: Avoid sequential event IDs.
-Use unpredictable identifiers and put message authentication on critical events (HMACs are your friend here).
+- Harden event design: Avoid sequential event IDs.
+Use unpredictable identifiers and add message authentication for critical events — message authentication (HMAC) for events is a reliable pattern.

-• Adopt zero-trust for AI channels: Treat MCP endpoints like any other external API—mTLS where feasible, strict auth, and least-privilege access to sensitive resources.
+- Adopt zero-trust for AI channels: Treat MCP endpoints like external APIs — mTLS where feasible, strict auth, and least-privilege access to sensitive resources.
+Zero-trust for AI channels 2025 isn’t buzz; it’s hygiene.

-• Client-side validation: Have clients reject out-of-band events that don't match expected formats, IDs, or cryptographic checksums.
-Clients need to be guardians too.
+- Client-side validation: Have clients reject out-of-band events that don’t match formats, IDs, or cryptographic checksums.
+Clients need to be guardians, not passive consumers.

-• Session lifecycle policies: Short-lived sessions, token rotation, and strict expirations dramatically reduce the value of a stolen ID.
+- Session lifecycle policies: Use short-lived sessions, token rotation, and strict expirations.
+Token rotation and session lifecycle management dramatically reduce the value of a stolen ID.

-• Supply-chain hygiene: Monitor dependency usage, require signed packages, and consider allowlists for package names in developer tools.
-You don't want an assistant suggesting anything from the wild west.
-Learn more in our guide to AI in Customer Engagement.
+- Supply-chain hygiene: Monitor dependency usage, require signed packages, and consider package allowlists for developer tooling.
+You don’t want an assistant suggesting anything from the wild west — this helps stop AI supply-chain attacks via protocol manipulation.

-• Patch and inventory: Discover components that implement MCP or related middleware across your estate and prioritize patching known CVEs such as CVE-2025-6515.
+- Patch and inventory: Discover components implementing MCP across your estate and prioritize patches for known CVEs such as CVE-2025-6515.

 Operational checklist for rapid response

-• Enable strict logging and anomaly detection on MCP endpoints — watch for weird event patterns and ID reuse.
+- Enable strict logging and anomaly detection on MCP endpoints — watch for odd event patterns and ID reuse (that’s how you detect MCP prompt hijacking in logs).

-• Simulate hijacking in a safe test environment to validate defenses, then remediate gaps uncovered in the exercise.
+- Simulate hijacking in a safe test environment to validate defenses, then remediate gaps uncovered in the exercise — simulate MCP hijacking safely: a step-by-step test plan is worth the time.

-• Train developers about secure session generation and the hazards of predictable identifiers — make it part of dev onboarding and code reviews.
+- Train developers on secure session generation and the hazards of predictable identifiers — make it part of dev onboarding and code reviews.

 Broader lessons: apply classic security to new AI layers

 This is basically a web session-hijack story retold for AI protocols.
-The cure is not exotic.
-Strong session management, robust authentication, and zero-trust principles applied to protocol and middleware layers go a long way.
+The cure isn’t exotic: strong session management, robust authentication, and zero-trust principles applied to protocol and middleware layers go a long way.
 As assistants move from isolated models to integrated systems, the connectors — the things that feed context to models — become as critical to secure as the models themselves.
-Kind of obvious in hindsight, but easy to overlook in the rush to ship features.
+Obvious in hindsight, easy to miss when you’re racing to ship features.

 Further reading and sources